Ghost-imaging-enhanced non-invasive spectral characterization of stochastic x-ray free-electron-laser pulses: Discussion

-Returning to the single-shot spectral profile measurements, the ghost imaging reconstruction demonstrated here is easy to apply for better calibration and resolution improvement of other instruments designed for XFEL diagnostics such as the newly inaugurated angle-resolved photoelectron spectroscopy (ARPES) instrument at LCLS \cite{Walter:ys5104}.
+Returning to the single-shot spectral profile measurements, the ghost-imaging reconstruction demonstrated here is easy to apply for better calibration and resolution improvement of other instruments designed for XFEL diagnostics such as the newly inaugurated angle-resolved photoelectron spectroscopy (ARPES) instrument at LCLS \cite{Walter:ys5104}.
 After a training period using multiple eTOFs in conjunction with a high-resolution spectrograph to obtain a converged response matrix, spectral profiles of new shots with enhanced resolution can be obtained at MHz repetition rates.
+The processing time to obtain the response matrix for the current dataset was $\sim$20 min using a single core and can be readily sped up for rapid implementation during an XFEL beamtime.
 From an XFEL-machine perspective, the enhanced energy resolution for an ARPES-based x-ray photon diagnostic, which has already demonstrated characterization of spatial, temporal and polarization properties, is a sought-after breakthrough since it enables a deeper understanding of the machine operation and allows for a fast-feedback on SASE-formation characteristics.